|Policy Number: 6.11||Effective Date: 7/20/2012|

 - Our department will be audited by the UA’s Internal Audit Department.
 Are we required to notify the Audit Coordinator of the internal audit?

 No, it is not necessary to notify the Audit Coordinator of internal audits conducted by the University.

 - Due to the unique nature of each audit, how do I know if and when the Audit Coordinator or Audit Liaison Official needs to be involved in each phase of the audit process?

 When the Audit Coordinator is notified of the external audit, the Coordinator will evaluate the nature and scope of the audit and determine and communicate the level of involvement that will be necessary from the Audit Coordinator and Audit Liaison Official.
 If questions or uncertainty arise at any time during the audit process, please contact the Audit Coordinator.

-For audits of sponsored projects, central administrators from SPS will be the point of contact between the auditors and University employees for each step of the audit.
-SPS works with the Audit Coordinator as needed.
+For audits of sponsored projects, central administrators from SPCS will be the point of contact between the auditors and University employees for each step of the audit.
+SPCS works with the Audit Coordinator as needed.

 Arizona Board of Regents

 Arizona Office of the Auditor General